 This is significant, because He was the only one who could voluntarily leave His body, and thus also the only one, who could then bless through healing, perfecting, and then voluntarily re-enter His body.
 This process is known as a sacred ordinance, or the resurrection.

-Was crucified upside down, on an upside down cross, because he told his tormentors, that he felt unworthy to die in the same way that Jesus Christ had died (according to early church tradition).
+Was crucified upside down, on an upside down cross, because he told his tormentors, that he felt unworthy to die in the same way that Jesus Christ had died (according to the early church).

 Faced martyrdom, when he was thrown into a huge basin of boiling olive oil, during a wave of preaching in Rome.
-He was miraculously delivered from death.
+He was miraculously delivered from death, because he was translated into a form in which he could not be killed.
 John was then sentenced to the prison mines on the island of Patmos.
 While there, he wrote his prophetic Book of Revelation.
-After John was translated (into a form in which he could not be killed) John returned to serve as the Bishop of Edessa in modern Turkey.
+After this, John returned to serve as the Bishop of Edessa in modern Turkey.

-Was wounded by a sword and bled, suffering martyrdom in Ethiopia.
+Was struck and wounded by a sword, and bled to death, suffering martyrdom in Ethiopia.

 Was hung in Greece, because of his tremendous preaching to the lost.